kalbasit/tf-k8s/README.md

 - `master_ami` The AMI for the master nodes
 - `master_aws_key_name` The AWS key name for the master nodes
 - `master_aws_private_key` Content of the private key to use when connecting to the masters
-- `master_sgs_ids` A list of security group ids for the master nodes
 - `master_azs` A list of Availability zones in the region
 - `master_subnet_ids` A list of subnet ids for the master nodes.
 Must be public subnet.
 - `master_instance_type` The instance type for the master nodes
 - `master_node_count` The number of master nodes to bring up.
 - `minion_ami` The AMI for the minion nodes
 - `minion_aws_key_name` The AWS key name for the minion nodes
-- `minion_sgs_ids` A list of security group ids for the minion nodes
 - `minion_azs` A list of Availability zones in the region
 - `minion_subnet_ids` A list of subnet ids for the minion nodes.
 Must be public subnet.
 - `minion_instance_type` The instance type for the minion nodes